 This increase in value can result in a capital gain to you when you sell your home.
 Your capital gain is the amount you sell your home for, minus your cost basis.
 Your cost basis will be the principal amount you paid for the property, plus the value of any substantial capital improvements (e.g., building a patio, additional bedroom, etc.) you may have invested in, but not including the cost of ordinary repairs and upkeep.
 The good news is that most people who incur capital gains upon the sale of their personal residences will not have to pay tax on the gains, due to the current exemption limits.
 The old adage that the three most important attributes of real estate are "location, location, and location" is worth remembering when you buy a home.
 A mortgage calculator can assist you when buying a home as well.Click here for full article

-- Mortgage loan amountThe amount you wish to borrow for your home mortgage.
+- Proposed mortgage loan amountThe amount you wish to borrow for your home mortgage.

 - Annual interest rateThe interest rate for this home mortgage loan.

 - Number of months The number of months you wish to finance this home mortgage loan.
 30 years = 360 months, 20 years = 240 months, 15 years = 180 months.

 - Desired amortization scheduleAfter clicking Submit, an amortization schedule will be shown.
 You can control whether you want it to display year-by-year or month-by-month.

 - Purchase price of propertyThe selling price of the home you are selling, if applicable.
 Otherwise leave at $0.